What Is Worcestershire Sauce?

 "What's This Here Sauce"

 That's what we call Worcestershire sauce in our house.
 Most of us have used Worcestershire Sauce in some dishes they have prepared.
-Growing up, there was always a bottle on the table when my mom served beef stew.
+Growing up, a bottle was always on the table when my mom served beef stew.

-When I make beef stew and add a few drops to my plate, it takes me back to my childhood.
-Funny how some foods do that to you.
+Making beef stew and adding a few drops to my plate takes me back to my childhood.
+It's funny how some foods do that to you.

 What About Those Secret Ingredients?

-The exact recipe for Worcestershire sauce is a closely guarded secret and is known only to a few people within the Lea & Perrins company.
-However, it is generally known that the sauce is made from a fermented mixture of vinegar, molasses, sugar, salt, anchovies, tamarind, garlic, and other spices and flavorings.
+Lea & Perrins keeps the exact recipe for Worcestershire sauce a closely guarded secret.
+Only a few insiders know the full details.
+However, the sauce contains a fermented mix of vinegar, molasses, sugar, salt, anchovies, tamarind, garlic, and various spices.

 What Are Some Popular Recipes Using Worcestershire Sauce?